AmmarIjaz/AmmarIjaz.github.io/hiv-test-probabilities-in-natural-frequencies.md

 Now try to figure it out.
 I'll wait.

-I assume you can add 1 + 1 and then divide divide 1 from 2, but the answer is I have a 50-50 chance of my positive test actually being a true positive.
+I assume you can add 1 + 1 and then divide 1 from 2, but the answer is I have a 50-50 chance of my positive test actually being a true positive.

 Another way to think about it is using a tree diagram like this: